Heaciy/TabClip/README.md

   losing group and timestamp information)...
 So if you're also troubled by these issues, try TabClip—I hope you'll like it.
-- **Reasons to choose TabClip**: Simple interface and functionality, ability to store enormous amounts of data, support for importing data from OneTab
+- **Reasons to choose TabClip**: Simple interface and functionality, ability to store enormous amounts of data, support for importing data from OneTab.

 ## Features